freshollie/jest-dynalite/README.md

 **IMPORTANT NOTE**

-Be aware that the only one instance of dynalite will start.
+Be aware that the only one instance of dynalite will start, which may cause test issues if multiple runners are editing the same data.

 ## Development